renanlopesluis/petstore-backend/README.md

 <br/>
 PetStore implementation was developed using Springboot running on Java 8 and some features are very important to be said, such as:
 <br/>
-- Clean Code;
+- Clean Code
-- Simplicity;
+- Simplicity
-- Concepts Separation.
+- Concepts Separation
   - Design Patterns such as Factory and Builder are used to figure them out.
 - Dependency Injection
   - Note that all dependencies injections are provided by Guice through @Inject annotation;
 <br/>

 **Possible Improvements**
+- A database to store the pets
 - Adding some statistics for PetService
-- Microservices to use PetService interface